⚡ Black Friday promos up to -1000€ on your bike: it's now! ⚡

 Tips for maintaining your electric bike

 Maintaining an electric bike is not very different from maintaining a conventional bike.
 In fact, apart from the battery and motor, the general operation is the same.
-The electric bike is just a cousin of the traditional bike, but with super powers!
-How and when should you give your EAB a thorough cleaning ?
-Do I need to know anything about mechanics to maintain an electric bike ?
+The electric-assist bike is just a cousin of the traditional bicycle, but with super powers!
+When and how to give your EAB a thorough cleaning?
+Do I need to know anything about mechanics to maintain an electric bike?
 From frame cleaning to chain maintenance and rear derailleur adjustment, we tell you everything you need to know to ride a bike worthy of a pro!

 Why maintain your electric bike?

-Like all types of bicycles, electrically-assisted bicycles (EABs) needregular maintenance .
-Indeed, cleaning your bike and taking care of its mechanics are actions that ensure safe and smooth use in all circumstances.
+Like all types of bicycles, EABs need regular maintenance.
+Indeed, cleaning your bike and taking care of its mechanics are actions that ensure safe use in all circumstances: transmission wear, engine reliability, brake operation, etc.

 Beyond the safety aspect and the pleasure of riding, maintaining your bike not only contributes to extending its life, but also its resale value the day you want to part with it.